01. Setup and Quick Start

 - Ctrl+C once to abort the current request, twice to exit

 Important: actoviq-react is a lightweight scrollback REPL.
 It is not a full TUI — there is no alternate screen buffer, no ScrollBox, and no rich terminal rendering.
 It is intended for quick interaction and debugging.
-For programmatic use, see the SDK API below.
+For the full terminal UI, use actoviq-tui.

 npm run example:actoviq-quickstartReference: